GeisTheOneiropomp/PostLambert/README.md

 |          Base Moon           |  Hapke, but the balls appear radioactive      |

 ## In what situations are post-Lambert materials usable?

-  * Astronomical bodies.
-Given that these models were derived by astronomers for the purposes of making their mathematical formulae more accurate, from a physically-based rendering point of view, this is probably the most applicable situation.

   * Materials with a large amount of dust, dirt, or other small particulates covering the surface.
 Comets, asteroids and the Moon all have thick layers of dust covering their surfaces.
 These models capture this behavior.

   * Situations in which diffuse light scattering is not uniform (heterogenous materials, or situations in which thick atmospheres surround the diffuse body).

   * Situations in which a "glow-effect" is desired, or other desirable effects that may not be rooted in reality.

+  * It is worth noting that given that these models were derived by astronomers for the purposes of making their mathematical formulae more accurate, from a physically-based rendering point of view, astronomical bodies are probably the most applicable situation.

 Try and see for yourself if these Post-Lambert materials are suitable for your project!